erin-le/gem5-website/_pages/documentation/gem5-stdlib/0-overview.md

 Prior to the stdlib, the user would need to specify precisely what the expected behavior was at exit events such as this.
 The simulation would exit and the configuration script would contain Python code specifying what to do next.
 Now, with the simulate package, there is a default behavior for this kind of event (the stats are reset), and an easy interface to override this behavior with something the user requires.

+More information about exit events can be found in the [M5ops documentation](https://www.gem5.org/documentation/general_docs/m5ops/).